 Treatment again depends on the underlying cause and could be anti-viral, antibiotics, antifungal, or anti-parasitic medication.

 There is a large range of symptoms that indicate an eye tumour, and irregular cat eye discharge is one of them.
-Tumours may be benign or malignant.
-And depending on the underlying cause the method of treatment will be determined.
+Therefore, tumours may be benign or malignant.

 Sadly, cat euthanasia at home may be your final option.
 You’ll get all the advice and support you need from a caring and experienced vet.
 Your cat will remain completely pain-free throughout the procedure.
 A sedative followed by an anaesthetic injection will let your cat pass away peacefully.
 And in the calm and comfort of your own home, you’ll be able to say your final goodbye.